signaldatascience/R-curriculum/assignments/3-advanced-topics/distributed-computing/distributed-computing.md

 Using RStudio in a web browser
 ==============================

-We can run RStudio in a web browser!
-For your `t2.micro` instance, it won't be much better than your own computer, but we'll go through the process so you know how to set it up for yourself.
+To easily develop and run R scripts on an AWS server, it's possible to install a *server-side* version of RStudio which you can access via your web browser.
+Running RStudio on your `t2.micro` instance will not be much of an improvement over your own computer, but the setup process is identical for more powerful servers.

 * Install R (in the `R` package).